It’s beginning! You know what I’m talking about, right?

 There’s nothing I hate more than seeing trays of beautiful little baby flowers go south before my eyes because I overwatered.
 Or underwatered.
 Or got excited about transplanting and didn’t properly harden them off.
 Seriously, I’ve found some pretty lame ways to waste expensive seed and lots of silly ways to kill baby plants over the years.
-I hope I might save you from making at least a few of these same mistakes.
+I hope I can save you from making at least a few of these same mistakes.
 So here’s little list of some Do’s and Don’t when it comes to seed starting.
 This list of quick tips is meant to complement the other resources I’ve already created, plus capture some of my greatest hits of seed misses.

 DO tamp down the soil into your containers or cell packs.
 Then pack it down a teeny bit more.
 By pressing down on the soil, you not only eliminate air pockets that little rootlets don’t like, but you also make it so much easier to remove your baby plants once they are ready to transplant.
 I remember mangling a whole mess of baby snapdragons because I had been sloppy about filling the flats with the soil.
 When it came time to transplant, instead of popping the plants out with a nice solid chunk of soil attached, the soil separated from the roots and I ended up with a crumbly mess and traumatized plants.

 DON’T forget to moisten the seed starting mix prior to adding your seeds.
 If you add your seeds to dry potting mix and then try to overhead water, there’s a pretty good chance you’ll send your seeds floating to the corners of the container.
 If they are really tiny like Iceland poppies or snapdragons, you’ll probably wash them away and have to start over.
 Be sure you wet your potting soil before you plant your seeds for the best success.

 DO use bottom heat to get your seeds started.
 It really is remarkable how much faster and how much better seeds germinate with a little heat at their feet.
 Propagation mats work great for smaller scale production.
 We’re in need of a big upgrade to special heat cable covered tables, because we start so many flats of seedlings every spring, but they mats have served us well for a very long time.

 DO water your plants from the bottom when possible.
 Standard seed starting sets contain three pieces: a humidity dome, a cell pack layer with drainage holes, and a tray that serves as a liner for the cell packs.
 By nesting your cell packs (or whatever container you choose to use) in the waterproof tray, you can then add water to the tray which allows the soil to essentially siphon or wick up the water.
-This keeps water off of your leaves, helps prevent problems with fungus and disease, plus it focuses water where it is needed most, at the root level.
+This keeps water off of your leaves, helps prevent problems with fungus and disease, plus it focuses water where it is needed most, at the roots.